mehran-mesbahi/mehran-mesbahi.github.io/_pages/moreAbout.md

 * Professor of Aeronautics & Astronautics
 * J. Ray Bowen Endowed Professor in Engineering Education
-* Endowed Professorship in Control Systems & Networks
 * Adjunct Professor of Electrical & Computer Engineering
 * Adjunct Professor of Mathematics
 * Director of the Robotics, Aerospace, and Information Networks (RAIN) Lab
+* Executive Director of Joint Center for Aerospace Technology Innovation (JCATI)
+* IEEE Fellow
+* AIAA Fellow
 * Member of the Washington State Academy of Sciences
-* Executive Director of Joint Center for Aerospace Technology Innovation (JCATI)
-* Fellow, IEEE

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->
 <!--